anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.3.4"></a>
 ### 3.3.4.
 Flavor management
-A flavor defines the compute, memory, and storage capacity of nova instances.
+In OpenStack a flavor defines the compute, memory, and storage capacity of nova instances.
 When instances are spawned, they are mapped to flavors which define the available hardware configuration for them.
-For simplicity, the flavors can be named as described in RM  like .tiny, .small, .medium, .large, .2xlarge and so on.
-The specifications for these sizes should map to the predefined compute flavors listed [here](../../../ref_model/chapters/chapter04.md#predefined-compute-flavours).
+For simplicity, operators may create named flavors specifying both the sizing and the [software and hardware profile configurations](../../ref_model/chapters/chapter05.md).

 <a name="3.4"></a>
 ## 3.4.
 Underlying Resources